couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

  * Finally the expiration process in Couchbase Server uses the metadata in RAM to quickly scan for items that are expired and later remove them from disk.
 This process is known as the *expiry pager* and runs every 60 minutes by default.
-For more information about the pager, and changing the setting for it, see [Specifying Disk Cleanup Interval](couchbase-manual-ready.html#couchbase-admin-cbepctl-disk-cleanup).
+For more information about the pager, and changing the setting for it, see [Changing the Disk Cleanup Interval](couchbase-manual-ready.html#couchbase-admin-cbepctl-disk-cleanup).

 **Understanding the Item Pager**